Factorial Trailing Zeroes

 Problem Description

-nand return a non-negative integer representing the count of trailing zeroes. -
+Expected behavior: The function should return an integer representing the number of trailing zeroes.

 Examples